bengfarrell/rgf-blog/content/blog/2016-04-12-ba-bite-restaurant-review.md

 Ba-Bite is an order at the counter, casual restaurant specializing in Middle Eastern comfort food.
 The name is a play on the Hebrew word _babait_, which evokes home cooking.
 Mica Talmor, the executive chef and co-owner of Ba-Bite and Savoy Events catering company along with her husband Robert Gott, is an Isreali-Jewish woman and most of Ba-Bites’ employees are Jordanian.
 They should know what Middle Eastern comfort food should taste like!

-The whimsical pomegranate décor is both appropriate for the cuisine and offers a pleasing color palette -- make sure to take in the large, knit pomegranate artwork in the main dining room.
+The whimsical pomegranate décor is both appropriate for the cuisine and offers a pleasing color palette—make sure to take in the large, knit pomegranate artwork in the main dining room.

 [![Ba-Bite Dining Room](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/Ba-Bite-02-362x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/Ba-Bite-02.jpg)